drubinstein/pokerl/content/docs/chapter-3/running/index.md

 ### The Emulator

-Before I started working on the RL side of this project, it was commonly voiced in the Pokémon RL Discord that PyBoy slow.
-PyBoy happens to provide a very convenient interface for RL and is relatively well performant for Python.
+PyBoy happens to provide a very convenient interface for RL and is performant for Python.
 However, using an emulator comes with its downsides.
 Namely, PyBoy is emulating every instruction from the ROM.
-That means no compiler optimizations, no link time optimizations etc. I could have attempted to rewrite Pokémon in a modern language, but that would have been a Herculean effort on its own.
+That means fewer compiler optimizations, no link time optimizations etc. I could have attempted to rewrite Pokémon in a modern language, but that would have been a Herculean effort on its own.
 Instead, PyBoy got faster.

 A slow PyBoy *was* the case.
 But I’ve been in frequent communication with the creator of PyBoy for a while and we (mostly him) have put a lot of effort into improving PyBoy since late 2023.
 PyBoy has released a number of updates that have improved runtime speed and developer ergonomics dramatically including:

 - Better usage of compiler optimization flags.
 - Better usage of Cython’s gil release options.
-- JIT compiling the ROM.
+- JIT compiling the ROM (coming soon™).
 - Data layout optimization.
 - The addition of hooks.